Jora and Adam Bart

-Before opening School of Rock Plymouth, owner Jora Bart worked in the sports and entertainment industry for 20 years, lived and worked in Hong Kong for a brief stint of time and managed a band for fun in her early 20s.
-She produced publicity campaigns for a multitude of national and international events and served as the publicist for a world-class arena, a convention center and a historic auditorium that hosted the likes of Elvis, Prince and Dylan.
+Before opening School of Rock Plymouth, Jora worked in the sports and entertainment industry for 20 years, lived and worked in Hong Kong for a brief stint of time, and managed a band for fun in her early twenties.
+She produced publicity campaigns for a multitude of national and international events and served as the publicist for a world-class arena, a convention center, and a historic auditorium that hosted the likes of Elvis, Prince, and Dylan.
 One of her favorite hobbies is meeting new people.
 A big parenting goal for her is that her three kiddos grow up to be kind…and that they love music!
-Opening a School of Rock combined her passions for music, people and making a difference.
+Opening a School of Rock combined her passions for music, people, and making a difference.

 A music education major from Gustavus Adolphus College, Emily Hitchings has a passion for teaching and performing.
 Emily is a multi-instrumentalist who learned her first instrument at 12 years old and discovered her love of music from an early age.
 At Gustavus, Emily was the treasurer for the Gustavus Wind Orchestra, a group that toured internationally and regionally as well as recorded two albums.
 Emily has extensive experience teaching music both in the classroom as well as private lesson settings.
 She is currently finishing student teaching and working towards her K-12 Instrumental Music Education license.
 Emily loves working with kids of all ages and believes in the importance of music education for everyone.

 Kaitlin Cook began making music at the age of 4 when an old piano destined for the dumpster found a home with her family.
 She loves getting to know music in its many forms and has greatly enjoyed her time as a classical performer, theater instrumentalist, and bandmate.
 Kaitlin has her bachelor of music in piano performance from Augsburg University and is always excited to help facilitate meaningful learning experiences with others.